How to write a literature review

 In addition to that, be aware that the narrower your topic, the easier it will be to limit the number of sources you need to read in order to get a good overview of the topic.

-When you have found a useful article, check out the reference list.
+Once you find a useful article, check out the reference list.
 It should provide you with even more relevant sources.
 Also, keep a note of the publication title, date, authors' names, page numbers and publishers.
-Doing this now will save you time later, when you have to work on your bibliography.
+Doing this will save you time later, while writing the bibliography.

 Read the literature.
 You will most likely not be able to read absolutely everything that is out there on the topic.
 Therefore, read the abstract first to determine whether the rest of the source is worth your time.
 If the source is relevant for your topic: